Dr Rhiannon Bandiera

 Dr Rhiannon Bandiera is a Lecturer in Criminology at the School of Law and Criminology, Maynooth University.

 Rhiannon specialises in state-corporate, state, and transnational crime and (social) harm and regulation.
 She publishes on a wide variety of topics, most recently, crime and harm within corporate supply chains, from modern slavery to harmful, non-criminalised forms of labour exploitation such as wage theft.
-She also publishes in the area of pharmaceutical (prescription and non-prescription) crime and harm, including: prescription and non-prescription medicine quality, safety, and efficacy; false and misleading direct-to-consumer advertising and marketing to healthcare professionals; false and misleading biologic and biosimilar medicine marketing; and, medicine and medical device counterfeiting.
+She also publishes in the area of pharmaceutical (prescription and non-prescription) crime and harm, including: prescription and non-prescription medicine quality, safety, and efficacy; false and misleading direct-to-consumer advertising and marketing to healthcare professionals; and, medicine and medical device counterfeiting.

 Prior to joining the School of Law and Criminology in 2020, she taught criminology, criminal justice, and legal studies for close to a decade at Flinders University, South Australia.
 She has also held teaching positions at the University of South Australia and Victoria University of Wellington, New Zealand.

-Rhiannon is an Australian academic born and raised on Kauna land.
-She was the first woman in her family to attend university and obtain an undergraduate qualification, and first in family to obtain a postgraduate qualification.
-Rhiannon studied psychology and criminal justice in a Bachelor of Behavioural Science (Psychology), and finished top of her class in a Bachelor of Behavioural Science Honours (Criminal Justice), graduating with first class.
+Rhiannon was born and raised on Kaurna land.
+She was the first woman in her family to attend university and first in her family to obtain a postgraduate qualification.
+Rhiannon studied psychology and criminal justice in a Bachelor of Behavioural Science (Psychology), and finished top in her class in a Bachelor of Behavioural Science Honours (Criminal Justice), graduating with first class.
 She holds a PhD in criminology from Flinders University and Graduate Certificate in Higher Education (Learning and Teaching) from Deakin University, Victoria.
-Her work is critical and interdisciplinary in nature, and she is a passionate teacher (having come from a long line of teachers).
+Her work is critical and interdisciplinary in nature.
+She is passionate about teaching (having come from a long line of teachers).

 Research Interests